Stephen Doughty

-Stephen John Doughty (born 15 April 1980) is a Welsh Labour and Co-operative Party politician who has served as the Member of Parliament (MP) for Cardiff South and Penarth since 2012.
-He has been the Shadow Minister for Africa and a Shadow Minister for International Development since 2020.
+Stephen John Doughty (born 15 April 1980) is a Welsh Labour Co-op politician who has served as Member of Parliament (MP) for Cardiff South and Penarth since 2012.
+He has served as Minister of State for Europe, North America and Overseas Territories since July 2024.

-Early life
+Early life and education

-Doughty was born in Cardiff before his family moved to the Vale of Glamorgan.
-After attending Llantwit Major Comprehensive School, he studied at Lester B. Pearson United World College of the Pacific in Canada (when he served as a member of British Columbia Youth Parliament), at Corpus Christi College, Oxford University (from which he graduated with an upper second-class degree in Philosophy, Politics and Economics), and at the University of St Andrews.
-While at Oxford, he was a member of an all-male singing group Out of the Blue.
+Stephen Doughty was born on 15 April 1980 in Cardiff, with his family moving to the Vale of Glamorgan when he was young.
+After attending Llantwit Major Comprehensive School, he was awarded a scholarship to study at Lester B. Pearson United World College of the Pacific in Canada.
+While a student at UWC Pearson, he served as a member of British Columbia Youth Parliament.

-Early career
+He went to university at Corpus Christi College, University of Oxford, from which he graduated with an upper second-class degree in Philosophy, Politics and Economics.
+Whilst at Oxford, Doughty was a member of an all-male singing group, Out of the Blue.
+He also studied at the University of St Andrews.

+Career

-After time spent working in Denmark, Doughty returned to the UK, where he became an advisor to Labour MP Douglas Alexander.
+After time spent working in Denmark, Doughty returned to the UK, where he became an adviser to Labour MP Douglas Alexander.
 He then worked in various roles for Oxfam International, before becoming the head of Oxfam Cymru in 2011.

-From 2004 to 2009 Doughty was a trustee of the British section of United World Colleges.
+From 2004 to 2009, Doughty was a trustee of the British section of United World Colleges.